featurist/pogoscript/index.md

         included items

-    library: select books with more than ?minimum pages = select ?book from @books if
+    library: select books with more than @minimum pages = select ?book from @books if
             book: number of pages > minimum